 There’s so many different ways you can make salmon.
 All different flavors, toppings, sides, etc. My personal favorite way to cook salmon is baking it on a sheet pan.
 Usually I love a good Asian inspired salmon dish.
 However, I wanted to change it up this time.
 Cajun seasoning is always a great way to spice things up!
 Which is what brought me to this delicious creation.

 This salmon recipe is perfect for week-night dinners as it is so quick to make and get on the table in just 20 minutes.
 It’s so easy and comes out so flakey and delicious!
 Pair it with some rice and veggies or a big salad (but I’ve included a few more ideas below!)
 Then you have yourself a balanced and flavorful meal!

 What do I need to make this Cajun Salmon recipe?

-This salmon is super easy to throw together.
-The salmon itself is very minimal ingredients.
-You just need the salmon filets, cajun seasoning, coconut sugar or brown sugar, smoked paprika, salt and olive oil.
-For the spicy tartar you need mayo, lemon, hot sauce (I used Frank’s), pickle relish, more cajun seasoning, smoked paprika, and salt.
+You’ll need salmon filets, Cajun seasoning (your favorite store bought blend will do), coconut sugar or brown sugar, smoked paprika, salt, and olive oil.
+For the spicy tartar you’ll need mayo (use a vegan version if you want to keep this recipe dairy free), lemon, hot sauce (I use Frank’s), pickle relish, more Cajun seasoning, smoked paprika, and salt.